the-expanse/SideQuestWiki/How-To-Submit-Games.md

 The Github Release workflow supports an auto-update pipeline for apps on SideQuest - a one time setup allows you to deploy app updates to users automatically when you publish a new release.
 If you don't use GitHub Releases you can still leverage the app update pipeline by incrementing the `Version Code` on your listing - this will trigger an update notification in the user's Dashboard.

+## Warning
-Warning: If you don't use GitHub Releases it is important to use a Direct Download URL, this means that the URL should automatically download the APK file without any kind of confirmation/download option.
+If you don't use GitHub Releases it is important to use a Direct Download URL, this means that the URL should automatically download the APK file without any kind of confirmation/download option.
 This means google drive does not work but you can use Dropbox if you change the file URL slightly, for instance:

 `https://www.dropbox.com/s/gsfgjg2g24gj42/MyCoolApp.apk` needs to have `?dl=1` added to the end so the full URL is `https://www.dropbox.com/s/gsfgjg2g24gj42/MyCoolApp.apk?dl=1` which is then a direct download URL.
 You can also use your own servers to host the app files or any facility that supports a direct download ( Glitch CDN, GitHub Repo Raw Link ).